sunilrmair/electrical_test_analyzer/README.md

 celltype_filterset = FilterSet(isin_filters{'Cell type' : cell_types})
 ```

 The FilterSets are added and applied to the QueryManager as follows.
-Adding multiple FilterSets to the QueryManager will result in the union of their results.
+Adding multiple FilterSets to the QueryManager will yield the union of their results.

 ```python
 qm.add_filterset([samplename_filterset, celltype_filterset])